aYaish-dev/clothing-store/README.md

 - Login system for admins
 - Add / Edit / Delete products
 - Manage stock for each size separately
-- View orders with status management and receive email notifications for new orders
+- View orders with status management and receive email notifications for new orders via PHPMailer

 ---